 What sizes do kids bikes come in?

-Kids bikes come in these different wheel diameter sizes: 12 inch, 14 inch, 16 inch, 18 inch, 20 inch, 24 inch, and now even 26 inch.
+Kids bikes come in these different sizes which are based on the wheel size of the bike: 12 inch, 14 inch, 16 inch, 18 inch, 20 inch, 24 inch, and now even 26 inch.
 The wheel size is based on the diameter of the tire (see below) and as each tire size gets larger, so does the size of the bicycle frame.
-These different wheel and frame sizes help companies design bicycles that will fit kids of all ages and heights.
-The most common sizes are: 12 inch, 16 inch, 20 inch, and 24 inch.
-As we will learn more later on in this post, you will understand why wheel size is NOT the best way to choose a bicycle for your child.
+These different wheel and frame sizes help companies design bicycles that will fit kids of all ages.
+The most common sizes are: 12 inch, 14 inch, 16 inch, 20 inch, and 24 inch.
+You will learn later on why wheel size is NOT the best way to choose a bicycle for your child.